 '''

 // new style

 int add2(int a, int b)

 {

 return a+b;

 }

 // old style

 int oldadd2(a,b)

 int a;

 int b;

 {

 return a+b;

-}

 '''

-When compiling old style functions in C mode the compiler reports: Warning: #1294-D: Old-style function oldadd2
+When compiling old style functions in C mode the compiler reports:

+Warning: #1294-D: Old-style function oldadd2

-1295: Deprecated declaration <xxxx> - give arg types
+1295: Deprecated declaration <entity> - give arg types

 This warning is normally given when a declaration without argument types is encountered in ANSI C mode.
 In ANSI C, declarations like this are deprecated.
-However, it is sometimes useful to suppress this warning with the "--diag_suppress 1295" option when porting old code.
+However, it is sometimes useful to suppress this warning with the "-- diag_suppress 1295" option when porting old code.
 In C++, void foo(); means void foo(void); and no warning is generated.

-'''

 1296: extended constant initialiser used

-'''

 The expression used as a constant initialiser may not be portable.

 This warns that there is a constant that does not follow the strict rules of ANSI C even though there is a clause to allow it in the ANSI C specification.

+Example compiled with --c90 switch:

+'''

+const int foo_table[] = \{ (int)"foo", 0, 1, 2 \};

+'''

-Example compiled with -C90 switch: const int foo_table[] = { (int)"foo", 0, 1, 2}; This is not ANSI C standard compliant.
+This is not ANSI C standard compliant.
 Compiling with "--diag_suppress 1296" will suppress the warning.

+'''

-1297: Header file not guarded against multiple inclusion This warning is given when an unguarded header file is #included.
+1297: Header file not guarded against multiple inclusion

+This warning is given when an unguarded header file is #included.

 An unguarded header file is a header file not wrapped in a declaration such as:

-'''

-#ifdef foo_h
+#ifdef foo h

 #define foo_h

 / body of include file /

 #endif

-'''

 This warning is off by default.
 It can be enabled with "--diag_warning 1297".

-1298: Header file is guarded by '<xxxx>', but does not #define it Example:
+1298: Header file is guarded by '<entity>', but does not #define it

-'''
+Example:

-#ifndef MYHEADER_H
+#ifndef MYHEADER H

-//#define MYHEADER_H
+//#define MYHEADER H

 #endif

-'''

 To correct the code remove the comment slashes (//).
 This warning is off by default.
-It can be enabled with "--diag_warning 1298".
+It can be enabled with "--

+diag warning 1298".

-1299: members and base-classes will be initialized in declaration order, not in member initialisation list order
+1299: members and base-classes will be initialized in declaration order, not in

+member initialisation list order

-1300: <xxxx> inherits implicit virtual
+1300: <entity> inherits implicit virtual

 This warning is issued when a non-virtual member function of a derived class hides a virtual member of a parent class.

 For example:

-'''

 struct Base { virtual void f(); };

 struct Derived : Base { void f(); };

 gives:

 Warning: #1300-D: f inherits implicit virtual

 struct Derived : Base { void f(); };

-'''

 Adding the virtual keyword in the derived class prevents the warning.
-For C++, the "-- diag_suppress 1300" option suppresses the implicit virtual warning.
+For C++, the "--diag suppress 1300" option

+suppresses the implicit virtual warning.

-1301: padding inserted in struct <struct>
+1301: padding inserted in struct <entity>

 For the members of the structure to be correctly aligned, some padding has been inserted between members.
+This

-This warning is off by default and can be enabled with "--diag_warning 1301".
+warning is off by default and can be enabled with "--diag_warning 1301" or "--remarks".

 Example:

-''' struct X{ char x; int y; } gives: Warning: #1301-D: padding inserted in struct X 1302: type too large to be returned in registers - value_in_regs ignored 1303: using --force new nothrow: added "throw()" 1304: operator new missing exception specification 1305: using --force_new_nothrow: added "(::std::nothrow)" Obsolete from 2.2 onwards; 1306: cannot open ASM output file 1307: floating point argument not permitted with -- fpu none 1308: Base class <type> of packed class <type> must be packed 1310: shared block size does not match one previously specified 1311: bracketed expression is assumed to be a block size specification rather than an array dimension '''
+struct X{

+char x;

+int y;

+gives:

+Warning: #1301-D: padding inserted in struct X

+The compiler can also warn of padding added at the end of a struct or between structs - see 2530.

+1302: type too large to be returned in registers - value_in_regs ignored

+1303: using --force_new_nothrow: added "throw()"

+1304: operator new missing exception specification

+1305: using --force_new_nothrow: added "(::std::nothrow)"

+1307: floating point argument not permitted with -fpu none

+1308: Base class <type> of packed class <type> must be packed

+1310: shared block size does not match one previously specified

+1311: bracketed expression is assumed to be a block size specification rather than an

+array dimension

 1312: the block size of a shared array must be greater than zero

+'''